What is Sexual Harassment in the Workplace?

 Your questions about sexual harassment in the workplace, answered

 Sexual harassment laws protect your rights in the workplace.
 But what is sexual harassment?
-And what constitutes sexual harassment in the workplace?
+And what is considered sexual harassment at work?

 Employers have a responsibility to create a workplace free from sexual harassment, and employees are entitled to a working environment free from sexual harassment.

 Keep reading to learn more about what constitutes sexual harassment, the definition of sexual harassment, and examples of sexual harassment.

 What is Sexual Harassment?